epam/edp-install/docs/operator-guide/deploy-aws-eks.md

 ## AWS IAM Roles

-This step will do the following:

-* Create the AWS IAM role EKSDeployerRole

-Take the following steps:
+This step covers the `EKSDeployerRole` AWS IAM role creation.
+To create the role, take the following steps:

-1. Navigate to IAM module directory.
+1. Navigate to the IAM module directory:

   ```bash
   cd ../iam
   ```

 2. Setup backend for store Terraform states remotely and support state locking and consistency checking via DynamoDB.
-Insert the missing fields in the file `iam/providers.tf`.
+Insert the missing fields in the `iam/providers.tf` file:

   ```tf title="iam/providers.tf"
   ...